doubledaibo/drnet_cvpr2017/README.md

 * sVG: subset of [Visual Genome](https://visualgenome.org/)
 	- [Link](https://drive.google.com/file/d/0B5RJWjAhdT04SXRfVHBKZ0dOTzQ/view?usp=sharing)
 	- Images can be downloaded from the website of Visual Genome
 	- Remarks: eventually I found no time to further clean it.
-This subset has a manually clean list for relationship predicates.
-The list for objects may needs further cleaning, although Faster-RCNN can get a recall@20 around 50%.
+This subset has a manually cleaned list for relationship predicates.
+The list for objects may need further cleaning, although Faster-RCNN can get a recall@20 around 50%.
 	- Using our method, you can get the corresponding results reported in the paper on this dataset.

 ## Networks